awmckinley/config/modules/ft.python/README.md

 # Python Language

-> [!ABSTRACT] Blurb
-> Python is a programming language that lets you work quickly and integrate systems more effectively.
+Python is a programming language that lets you work quickly and integrate systems more effectively.